ransaked1/RGBMatcher/README.md

 ```
 ## Usage

-Add the script to the windows startup.
+Add the script to the windows startup and restart your computer.

 ## Built With
 * [Colorthief](https://pypi.org/project/colorthief/) - color pallete generator from image